-Choosing a career is like standing on a crossroad not knowing which path will end up where.
+Choosing a career is like standing at a crossroad not knowing which path will end up where.
 One wrong decision and you can spend your life wondering what went wrong.
 Choosing the right career is one of the most important decisions we have to take.
 The question gets more complicated with the high number of choices available in life which makes the decision-making process lengthier.
 The answers to such a question can be very confusing to students and yet every input you need to take the decision is in your mind.

 - Know your strength and weakness